You are here

 Read more about PCA membership benefits here.

 The 8th Annual Parkside Holiday Art and Craft Show is scheduled for Saturday, November 29 from 10:00 am - 5:00 pm and Sunday November 30 from 12:00 pm - 5:00 pm at the Episcopal church of the Good Shepherd, 96 Jewett Parkway.

-The annual Parkside Halloween Party will be held once again on Thursday, October 31st at the Episcopal Church of the Good Shepherd, 96 Jewett Parkway, from 5:30-7:00 pm.
+The PCA's Annual Children's Halloween Party will be held once again on Friday, October 31st at the Episcopal Church of the Good Shepherd, 96 Jewett Parkway, from 5:30-7:00 pm.
 This wildly popular event is free and open to the public, whether or not you're a Parkside resident or PCA member.
 Come enjoy a series of games, music and treats to start off your night of trick-or-treating.
 We hope to see you all there!

 Location: The Episcopal Church of the Good Shepherd, 96 Jewett Parkway